Telengard: Reception and legacy

 Green described the game as "exceedingly simple ... yet very addictive" and rated it four of five stars.
 McGrath wrote that he wanted to have more control over his money, and added that a store for purchasing upgrades would have been useful.
 He thought that games such as Dunjonquest and Maces and Magic handled this aspect better.
 McGrath suggested that the player draw their own map in the absence of an overview mapping system.
 He said that his appreciation for the game grew with time and that it had the necessary hook to make him continually return and play again.
 Tony Roberts of Compute! considered the Commodore 64 version of the game best for its enhanced graphics.
-The Commodore 64 GHome Companion agreed, stating that it "has some fine sprite graphics and sound effects not found in other versions of the game".
+The Commodore 64 Home Companion agreed, stating that it "has some fine sprite graphics and sound effects not found in other versions of the game".
 Scorpia in 1993 stated that while Telengard was "interesting for its time, the game would be pretty dated today" compared to the Gold Box games; "back then, however, it was hot stuff, and a fun way of passing the time".

 Barton of Gamasutra placed Telengard alongside Wizardry and the early Ultima series in what he deemed "The Silver Age" of computer role-playing games that preceded the golden age of the late 1980s.
 Yet in 1992, Computer Gaming World's Gerald Graef wrote that Telengard and Temple of Apshai were "quickly overshadowed" by the Wizardry and Ultima series.
 Some of the game's dungeon features, such as altars, fountains, teleportation cubes, and thrones, were adopted by later games such as Tunnels of Doom (1982), and Sword of Fargoal (1982) has similar features.
 Barton wrote in 2007 that Telengard "still enjoys considerable appreciation today" and questioned whether the Diablo series was "but an updated Telengard".